scholarslab/praxis/charter/program-charter.md

 While each cohort of students will assemble their own document that expresses their particular goals and values, we intend this document to serve as a foundation for all their work.
 It represents a contract between us and our students.

-### Trust and care
+### Trust

+We trust in students, in their ability to excel, to master material, and to make intellectual contributions early, often, and at a professional level when given the chance.

+### Care

-We trust in students.
-We believe students can make intellectual contributions at a professional level given the chance.
-We believe teaching encompasses the whole person, that the personal difficulties and successes of a student can not be separated from their professional development.
+We teach the whole person, that the personal difficulties and successes of a student can not be separated from their professional development.

+### With

+Our students get their hands dirty.
+We do the work with you - not for you.
+Our ideal classroom is one in which the students

+### Hacking / Yacking / Stacking
+Doing is inseparable from thinking.
+Technical decisions are intellectual ones and vice versa.
+And all of our conversations and actions are informed by institutional structures that inform the work we do.
+Our students will engage in all three areas.

+### Ownership

+We want our students to own their work intellectually and technically.
+They should understand the technical decisions made during their work with us.

 ### This is not a course